nikolailevshakov/scenario-examples-courses/Docker/networks/step3/text.md

-Create host network `host-network`.
+Remove `app-1` container.

+Initiate container named `app-1`:
+* mount `/root/app-1` directory on the host to the `/usr/share/nginx/html` directory within the container
-Detach app-1 container from `bridge-network` network to the newly created `host-network`.
+* attach container to the predefined `host` network
+* utilize the `nginx:alpine` image

-Make a request to localhost:80.
+Make a request to `localhost:80`.

 <br>